JacobFV/unsupervised/README.md

 # uses local gradient descent, PCA, or another algorithm
 # to adjust weight matrix s.t. it produces an identity
-# vector output if the input is 'normal'.
-Then you can
+# vector output if the input is 'normal' or produces a
-# subtract output-1 to get the error (feedback)
+# zero vecotr output (which is non-zero during unexpected
+# events).
 class IdentityNormalization: ...

 # Unsupervised deep learning udl